Interior Design Content Writing: 4 Essential Blog Types To Boost Sales

 Consider creating a series of sales slides (around three to five) which can be repurposed for social media posts or reels.

-As we can see descriptive case studies blogs are crucial for interior design marketing.
-They engage the audience, demonstrate professionalism and build trust.
-For these reasons, they are often considered the ultimate deciding factor when deciding whether or not to work with you.
+Descriptive case studies blogs are crucial for interior design marketing.
+They engage the audience, demonstrate professionalism and build trust and are often the ultimate deciding factor when deciding whether or not to work with you.

-If you have an outstanding image portfolio without written case studies, you are failing to optimise conversions.
+Image portfolios without written case studies, fail to optimise conversions.

 Written by Jane Eley